 Now at one end of that part of this scene, we can find a quiet European Pond Turtle.
 He's come out from the vegetation that gives her protection heading slowly toward the river.
 It’s at this moment when he’s most vulnerable to potential predators, while in the water he’s an excellent swimmer.

-Look now at the scene’s left side.
+The audioguide suggests that you look now at the scene’s left side.
 First of all, three amphibians that are very common in these forests show up, such us the Common Frog, the European Tree Frog and the Iberian Painted Frog.
 All three are of twilight habits and have just come out of their hiding to feed on small insects.